An Insider’s Guide to Social Network Analysis

 Lessons from the field

-But even beyond mergers, I’ve seen SNA used in a myriad of ways.
-Some examples include:
+But even beyond mergers, I’ve seen SNA used in a myriad of ways:

 At EJ Intelligence, I’ve carried forward these practical, action-oriented ideas using robust platforms like Polinode.
 Polinode captures both quantitative data (the numbers) and qualitative insights (the stories behind relationships), transforming them into actionable visual maps and strategic recommendations.
 Check out some of their deeper insights here - the team is really fantastic!